 Katherine Grainger CBE

-In Munich at the first World Cup of 2011 Katherine with Melanie Wilson substituting for injured Anna Watkins won gold in the women's double, with clear water between them and the boats of USA and Belarus 1 in silver and bronze positions respectively.
-In Lucerne, Katherine was reunited with Anna Watkins to win gold again and to win the overall World Rowing Cup Series in the double.
+In Munich at the first World Cup of 2011 Katherine with Melanie Wilson substituting for the injured Anna Watkins won gold in the women's double scull.
+In Lucerne, Katherine was reunited with Anna to win gold again and to win the overall World Rowing Cup Series in the double.

 For the 2010 World Cup series Katherine raced in the women's double scull with Anna Watkins, and they then doubled up into the women's quad in tandem with Beth Rodford and Annabel Vernon for all three events.
 In Bled Katherine took gold in both races, in Munich she won gold in the double and silver in the quad and in Lucerne again won gold in both boats.
 This was an amazing achievement, bearing in mind that she had not much more than an hour to recover between races each time.